niko1a4/Solana-Task/README.md

 Program is already deployed on Solana devnet → no need to redeploy

 ## Features
-Create new polls (on-chain)
+Create new polls (on-chain).
-Add candidates to a poll
+Add candidates to a poll.
-Vote for a candidate
+Vote for a candidate.
-Backend indexer syncs poll & candidate data with the database
+Backend indexer syncs poll & candidate data with the database.

 ## Program Changes
 The original program did not store the poll ID inside the on-chain account.